oliveiramc/oliveiramc.github.io/_posts/2021-08-05-generalizedBayes.md

 **TL; DR:** Extensions of Bayesian inference work better in some cases which are not contemplated by using the original Bayes' theorem (primarily, model misspecification), and provide more justification.

-# The original Bayes' theorem
+# The original Bayes theorem

 <div style="text-align:center;font-size:15px;">
 <div class="l-body">